backdrop-contrib/user_disk_quota/README.txt

 Each user could be limited on the total size of uploadable files.
 The limit could also be set per user role.
-The uploaded file by user, by design, works only for file uploaded using a Drupal form.
+The uploaded file by user, by design, works only for file uploaded using a Backdrop form.
 FTP uploaded size could not be counted on disk quota total size.

 SUPPORTED MODULES